nwbort/obsidian-harvest/README.md

 *   **Status Bar Integration:** See your currently running Harvest timer, including the project, task, and duration, right in the Obsidian status bar.
 *   **Start & Stop Timers:** Use Obsidian's command palette to quickly start and stop your timers.
+*   **Time Reports:** Generate and view reports of your time entries directly within your notes using a simple query language.

 ## How to Install